 9. Petroleum Jelly

-Petroleum Jelly is considered non-comedogenic, but it is a highly occlusive ingredient.
-So while petroleum jelly itself isn't doing the pore clogging, it forms a protective seal on top of the skin, causing any excess sebum, sweat, or acne bacteria also sealed in against the skin that can lead to clogged pore or acne breakouts.
+Comedogenic Rating: 0 Petroleum Jelly is considered non-comedogenic, so why is it on here?
+While petroleum jelly isn't comedogenic, it is highly occlusive because it forms a protective seal on top of the skin, causing any excess sebum, sweat, or acne bacteria also sealed in against the skin that can lead to more breakouts.

 Petroleum jelly, was initially deemed highly comedogenic in the original study in the 70's but has since been changed to non-comedogenic.